Open Your Bank Account 12 Months Before You Move to Australia

 Verifying your ID before moving will make things much easier when you arrive in Sydney mainly because you will not have to wait for your ATM card and will be able to access your cash immediately, even while still at home.

-Unfortunately, it is easier for those moving from certain locations than others.
+Unfortunately, it is easier for those moving to Australia from certain locations than others.

 There are three ways to verify your identity: two for those present in Australia and one for before you arrive in Australia.